-The Salmonella surveillance programme in 2018, documents that the Norwegian population of cattle, swine and poultry are only sporadically infected.
+The Salmonella surveillance programmes in 2019, documents that the Norwegian population of cattle, swine and poultry are only sporadically infected.
 The estimated prevalence is below 0.1% in all examined populations.

 Introduction

 The occurrence of Salmonella in Norwegian production animals and animal products is very low compared to most other countries, and has been so during the last decades.